Bit Reversal Line Rasterization

 Decisions, decisions

 Both algorithms reduce the line drawing problem to a decision process: When to increment the $y$ coordinate?
 In aid of this a decision variable is maintained, in both cases derived from the slope of the line.
-Bresenham calls it the error where the bit-reversal line has the threshold.
+Bresenham calls it the error

 Off the chain

-The central object in the study of Digital Straight Line Segments is the Chain Code.
-First described by Herbert Freeman in 1961, a chain code involves assigning each direction on the grid a number, and then encoding the position of each pixel relative to its predecessor using the appropriate digit.
+The central object of consideration in the study of Digital Straight Line Segments is the Chain Code.
+First described by Herbert Freeman in 1961, a chain code involves assigning each possible direction on the grid a number, and then encoding the position of each pixel relative to its predecessor using the appropriate digit.

-This maps nicely onto our decision procedure: line functions are always deciding between right and up-right: 0 and 1 in chain code terms.
+This can easily be related to our decision procedure: line functions are always deciding between right and up-right: 0

-Here is Freeman’s 1970 definition of Digital Straightness, based on three properties of chain code strings:
+This sets us up for Freeman’s 1970 definition of Digital Straightness, based on three properties of chain code strings:

-1. At most two types of elements can be present, and these can differ only by one.
+At most two types of elements can be present, and these can differ only by one.

-Pretty obvious: If you go e.g. up and then turn hard right then you’ve got a corner, the opposite of straight.
-Being as we’ve already restricted ourselves to the 0 and 1 directions, this isn’t an issue for us.
+Pretty obvious: If you go eg. up and then turn hard right then you’ve got a corner, the opposite of straight.
+Being as we’ve already restricted ourselves to the

-2. One of the two element values always occurs singly.
+One of the two element values always occurs singly.

 Note that it’s fine for both values to occur singly, but at least one of them has to.

-3. Successive occurrences of the element occurring singly are as uniformly spaced as possible.
+Successive occurrences of the element occurring singly are as uniformly spaced as possible.

 Essentially the code, and thus the line has to be “even.”
 The second line in our example is nicely symmetrical, where the first one isn’t.

-This is the trickiest of the three rules, and as originally stated by Freeman it’s not a rigorous definition.
+This is the trickest of the three rules, and as originally stated by Freeman it’s not a rigorous definition.
 A few years later it was developed by Rosenfeld into the “Chord Property,” a statement about self-similarity.
 It involves assigning symbols to the different run-lengths in the chain code, and then recursively applying rules 1 and 2 to these higher-order codes, so you have runs of runs, and runs of runs of runs and so on.
 While interesting, it’s not relevant here.

-Removing either of the first two rules means changing the set of symbols comprising the chain code, opening the door to downright crooked lines.
+Removing either of the first two rules means changing the set of symbols in the chain code, opening the door to downright crooked lines.
 Removal of the third rule however just means re-arranging the elements.
-Therefore, we can relax rule 3 without ever changing the length of the line (in terms of the number of tiles - see the $L_\infty$ discussion in the guide article.)
+Therefore we can relax rule 3 without ever changing the length of the line (in terms of the number of tiles - see the $L_\infty$ discussion in the guide article.)
 It helps that rule 3 is the less strictly defined one to begin with.

 The self-avoiding sequence

-The Bit-Reversal Line involves two clever ideas:
+The Bit Reversal Line involves two clever ideas:

 Let’s say we’re drawing a line from $(0,0)$ to $(8,5)$.
 We know the line will comprise 8 tiles (the $L_\infty$ distance) and we know that the $x$ coordinate will need to be incremented on every iteration, while the $y$ coordinate must be incremented on 5 of them.
 Our task is to decide how to distribute those 5 y-increments among the 8 tiles.